nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 ### CWE classification for memory vs. non-memory:

-In order to focus on memory-related errors, we classified the alerts in Coverity dataset and the CVEs as <em>memory</em> and <em>non-memory</em>
+In order to focus on memory-related errors, we classified the alerts in scan history dataset and the CVEs as <em>memory</em> and <em>non-memory</em>
 through their corresponding CWE identifier.